-After development in weeks 1 to 2, it is clear that the Rossby Wave comprising the teleconnection is quasi-stationary, as its lifetime extends into week 3 to 6 (Fig 5J-L).
-This results in negative t2m anomalies in west and central Europe when WPD was negative and positive t2m anomalies when WPD was positive (Fig 5M,O).
-In the negative phase a cool western Europe (relative to the climate normal from 1980-2021) is flanked by high pressure and high t2m in Eastern Europe and Russia (Fig. 5J,M).
+After development in weeks 1 to 2, it is clear that the Rossby wave comprising the teleconnection is quasistationary, as its lifetime extends into weeks 3 to 6 (Fig 5j-l).
+This results in negative t2m anomalies in west and central Europe when WPD was negative and positive t2m anomalies when WPD was positive (Fig. 5m, o).
+In the negative phase a cool western Europe (relative to the climate normal from 1980 to 2021) is flanked by high pressure and high t2m in Eastern Europe and Russia (Fig. 5j, m).
 This cold-warm t2m dipole has been reported by earlier studies as well (Behera et al., 2013).
-In fact, given that the negative phase of WPD is occurring more frequently since 1990 (Fig. 4A), we expect that in recent summers this t2m dipole pattern has become more frequent, which is exactly what Lee et al. (2017) have reported.
+In fact, given that the negative phase of WPD has been occurring more frequently since 1990 (Fig. 4a), we expect that in recent summers this t2m dipole pattern has become more frequent, which is exactly what Lee et al. (2017) have reported.